gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 Otherwise use [instructions 1](#instructions-1).

 -	Go to [cpanel] and choose `File Manager`
--	Navigate to the Omeka installation's top-level folder
+-	Navigate *into* the Omeka installation's top-level folder
 -   Edit the Omeka `.htaccess`
 -   Add the code shown below to the top of the file, right after the `RewriteEngine on` line
 -   Save your changes and close the file